Chrysler Sebring: European versions

 Trim levels offered in Europe were LE (equivalent to North American market LX) and LX (equivalent to North American market LXi).
 From 2004, Touring and Limited versions started to replace the LE and LX designations respectively.

 The lack of a diesel engine and right-hand drive availability prevented this Sebring from being a true pan-European model unlike other Chryslers such as the Chrysler 300M, PT Cruiser, and Voyager.
 In addition, the model was dropped from Chrysler's lineup in some countries, notably France, before production ended in 2006.
 In France, the three domestic car-makers Peugeot, Citroen, and Renault dominate the new car market, which meant very low sales of the Sebring there.
 As a result, the sedan was only imported by Chrysler France in 2001 and 2002.
 The 2003 and facelifted 2004–2006 year models were not.
 The convertible was only sold until 2004.
 The 2005 and 2006 models were likewise not imported.

-Despite not being available in the UK and Ireland, some Sebring convertibles have been brought in from the U.S. as grey imports.
-Some Euro-spec models have also been privately imported, mostly from Germany.
-The European versions are easier to re-register in the UK as they have EU-type approval.
-The dual km/h-mph speedo-display and twin rear foglights mean only headlamp beam-aim adjustment for left-hand traffic is necessary.
-The sedan is much rarer in the UK though; a few EU models have been imported, but most are likely from North America as grey imports.